Amaimersion/remove-files-webpack-plugin/README.md

 #### How to set

-You can pass these parameters into both `before` and `after` keys.
+You can pass these parameters into any of the following keys: `before`, `watch` or `after`.
 Each key is optional, but at least one should be specified.

-- `before` - executes before compilation;
+- `before` – executes once before "normal" compilation;
+- `watch` – executes every time before "watch" compilation;
-- `after` - executes after compilation.
+- `after` – executes once after "normal" compilation or every time after "watch" compilation.

 ## Examples